A non-cancerous tumor made up of an abnormal mixture of cells and tissues that are normally found in the part of the body where the tumor grows.

-a doctor who specializes in diseases of the blood and blood-forming tissues.
+A doctor who specializes in treating diseases of the blood and blood-forming tissues.

-procedure used to restock the bone marrow when it has been destroyed by chemotherapy, radiation, or disease.
-Stem cells can be taken from bone marrow or circulating (peripheral) blood to be transfused into the patient.
-Stem cells may be the patient’s own (autologous), or may come from someone else (allogeneic).
-Allogeneic stem cell transplants can come from a matched donor or from the banked umbilical cord blood of a newborn.
+A procedure used to restock the stem cells in the bone marrow after it has been destroyed by chemotherapy, radiation, or disease.
+Stem cells can be taken from bone marrow or circulating (peripheral) blood to be given to the patient.
+Stem cells may be the patient’s own (autologous), or may come from someone else (allogeneic), such as a matched donor or the banked umbilical cord blood of a newborn.
 See also autologous stem cell transplant, allogeneic stem cell transplant, bone marrow, stem cells.

-large varicose veins inside the rectum or colon.
+Enlarged or swollen veins inside the rectum or colon.
 They don’t cause cancer or become cancer, but they can cause pain, itching, and irritation.
-They can also cause slight bleeding, which can result in a positive fecal occult blood test or fecal immunochemical test even when no cancer is present.
+They can also cause bleeding, which can result in a positive fecal occult blood test or fecal immunochemical test even when no cancer is present.
 See also colon, colorectal cancer screening, fecal immunochemical test, fecal occult blood test, rectum.

 [sometimes called HER2/neu